Women, Gender, and Sexuality Studies is hosting Curve Conference, their first conference showcasing student work, on April 23 and 24.

 Dr. Kira Mauseth, Psychology, in The Seattle Times: “People are understandably focused on too much of the big picture.
 What we are really trying to emphasize is concentric circles of care.
 Focus on yourself and family, then neighbors, then community.
 Reach out only in those circles, because that’s what you have the energy and bandwidth for.
 It allows you to focus on what you can control.
 Anxiety is the lack of control.”
 Read the article.

 Dr. Aakanksha Sinha, Social Work, is also the co-owner of Spice Waala, on Capitol Hill.
 Beginning March 30, they began providing 50 free hot meals on Monday and Tuesday, from 5 to 7 p.m.

-Heidi Neff, MNPL, is a youth tutoring program manager for Catholic Community Services of Western Washington and participated in this meal delivery effort.
+Heidi Neff, MNPL, is a youth tutoring program manager for Catholic Community Services of Western Washington and participated in their meal delivery effort.